-How to Minimise Effects from Xrays from an ex Radiographer
+How to Minimise Effect from Xrays

 what you need to know